bravodavid56/python_projects/README.md

 These are a set of projects using Python. </br></br>
 Required: Python;
---PyGame
+...PyGame
---Python interpreter and IDE, such as PyCharm from JetBrains
+...Python interpreter and IDE, such as PyCharm from JetBrains

 They are listed as: